itsfimes/Gminal_dev/README.md

 ### Beta 0.0.7 - Not out _yet_ but being actively worked on!
 - Added the reload command!
 - Updated the help page.
 - Dirchck is actually reliable now!

+### Beta 0.0.6
+- Minor bug fixes
+- Optimized code to be a lot more efficient

+### Beta 0.0.5 - Current stable release.
+Check it out [Here!] (https://github.com/ItzFimes/Gminal)
+- Redesigned the UI
+- Added a few new commands
+- Updated the help menu
+- Gminal now doesn't need to use the setup-storage command to delete stuff in directories!

 ### You still here?
 Well, let me show you around!

 Traveller, this is _Gminal!_ Gminal this is the _traveller_ I told you about.